-Many of the costs associated with buying residential real estate are associated with getting a loan.
-At Advantage Funding, we have extensive experience in residential mortgage lending, so we can compile a comprehensive list of closing costs related to your mortgage in your "Good Faith Estimate".
+Many of the costs associated with buying residential real estate are associated with getting the mortgage loan.
+At Advantage Funding, we are highly experienced in residential mortgage lending, so we can compile a comprehensive report on mortgage-related costs in your "Good Faith Estimate".

 Standard Closing Costs